Some counties still seeing rise in COVID rates despite whole state moving to Phase 3

 Last week, Gov. Jay Inslee announced that all counties are allowed to be in Phase 3 as of May 18, regardless of their case and hospitalization rates.
 That said, several counties remain over the threshold in both metrics the state had previously used to determine phases of reopening.

-In order to remain in Phase 3, large counties need to have 200 or fewer new cases per 100,000 residents over two weeks and 5 or fewer hospitalizations per 100,000 residents over the past week.
-Counties with a population under 50,000 need to have 100 or fewer total new cases tallied over two weeks and 3 or fewer hospitalizations over the past week.
+In order to remain in Phase 3, large counties needed to have 200 or fewer new cases per 100,000 residents over two weeks and five or fewer hospitalizations per 100,000 residents over the past week.
+Counties with a population under 50,000 needed to have 100 or fewer total new cases tallied over two weeks and three or fewer hospitalizations over the past week.

-If a county fails to meet both those two metrics, it will be moved down a single phase.
-In Phase 2, that will reduce capacity from 50% to 25% for indoor dining, retail, fitness centers, salons, and entertainment.
-Gov. Inslee’s office also put out an update on Friday, noting that spectator events will still be allowed to continue in Phase 2, but will need to follow this guidance.
+If a county had failed to meet both those two metrics, it would have been moved down a single phase.
+For Phase 3 to Phase 2, that reduced capacity from 50% to 25% for indoor dining, retail, fitness centers, salons, and entertainment.

 Given that, we’ve collated state data from all 39 Washington counties, and divided them into three categories:

 - Over the threshold: Counties currently failing to meet both of the previously required metrics to stay in Phase 3